clubcapra/markhor/README.md

 You can use this command inside the `markhor_ws` to install the project dependancies.
 This might not take into account the Gazebo upgrade that we need to do to run the simulation correctly.
 `rosdep install --from-paths src --rosdistro melodic -y`

+Markhor also depends on ros_astra_camera (MAKE SURE TO USE THE FORKED REPO)

 # markhor gazebo
 To use the gazebo simulation you need to update the gazebo version on your machine to atleast `9.14`.